OCNS/SoftwareWG/content/20211018-wg-meeting-21-october-2021.rst

 =====

 - We will begin working on the next round of Dev sessions: `NetPyNE <https://netpyne.org>`__, `NeuroML <https://docs.neuroml.org>`__, tools from the `NeuralEnsemble <https://neuralensemble.org>`__ project.
 - We agreed that our "Dev sessions" do not necessarily have to be developer centric only.
   It is perfectly fine to also include user oriented information.
   We suggest components of both.
+  We would like "Dev sessions" to remain informal where developers do not need to make formal presentations, and they should also remain different from traditional tutorials.

 Citing research software
 +++++++++++++++++++++++++